Jean-KOUAGOU/1st-place-solution-single-cell-pbs/README.md

 ## Reproduction (Docker)
 1. Create a directory `data` in this Github repository
+2. If there is no directory named `trained_models` at the top level of this repository, make sure to create an empty directory with this name
-2. Add de_train.parquet, id_map.csv, and sample_submission.csv into the directory `data`
+3. Add de_train.parquet, id_map.csv, and sample_submission.csv into the directory `data`
-3. If necessary, edit SETTINGS.json by specifying the correct paths
+4. If necessary, edit SETTINGS.json by specifying the correct paths
-4. Make sure your machine has at least 16GB RAM
+5. Make sure your machine has at least 16GB RAM
-5. Execute `./build.sh` to build a docker image
+6. Execute `./build.sh` to build a docker image
-6. If you would like to predict with pretrained models:
+7. If you would like to predict with pretrained models:
 - Download the trained models from Kaggle at https://www.kaggle.com/datasets/jeannkouagou/best-models-single-cell/data, and place them under a folder named `trained_models` at the top level of this Github repository
 - Execute `./run.sh predict` to run the container and directly predict using the trained models.
 The output will be a csv file named `submission.csv` in the main directory.
 7. Execute `./run.sh train_and_predict` to train new models and predict.
 If the objective is not to reproduce the results, you can also change configurations in `config` such as learning rate, epochs, etc.